danacity/blog_platform/posts/Maidenhead.md

 # US airports only # Convert coordinates to numeric values
 df['latitude_deg'] = pd.to_numeric(df['latitude_deg'], errors='coerce') df['longitude_deg'] = pd.to_numeric(df['longitude_deg'], errors='coerce') print(f"Found {len(df)} medium and large US airports")`
 ```
 I wanted a system that could help me understand the relationship between these airports and their surrounding areas.
-The hypothesis was simple - any location data is most relevant within a certain proximity to the point of interest.
-But how to efficiently calculate this proximity?
+The hypothesis was simple - any location data is most relevant within a certain proximity to the point of interest, but how to efficiently calculate this proximity?
 ![Chicago map maidenhead](/public/images/maidenhead_chicago.png)

 That's when I discovered the Maidenhead system.
 Looking at a Maidenhead map, I realized Chicago sits in grid cell EN61, and it seemed logical that information from adjacent cells (EN50, EN51, EN52, EN60, EN61, EN62, EN70, EN71, EN72) would all contain data relevant to understanding Chicago.

-This led me to a fundamental question: how could I efficiently find all the Maidenhead locators surrounding a given point?
-The answer, as it turned out, would be found in the power of NumPy broadcasting.
+This led me to a fundamental question: How could I efficiently find all the Maidenhead locators surrounding a given point?
+The answer, as it turned out, would be found in the power of NumPy Broadcasting.

 ## The Problem: Finding Neighboring Grid Squares

-My hypothesis was straightforward: when analyzing locations like Chicago (in grid EN61), information from adjacent grid cells would likely contain relevant data.
+My hypothesis was straightforward: When analyzing locations like Chicago (in grid EN61), information from adjacent grid cells would likely contain relevant data.
 I needed an efficient way to identify all these surrounding cells without writing clunky loops.

 The Maidenhead system encodes locations in pairs of characters that represent increasingly precise divisions of the Earth's surface.
 Far more interesting than I originally thought
 .
 The Maidenhead Locator System has more layers for more precise grid location, but for my use two layers are good starting point.
 In the future I want to test a logarithmically weighted based on proximity measurement, that might provide an even better understanding of location, this is based on the thought that the closer you are to an area of interest the more important that the location distance matters.